-NewLake Capital Partners, Inc. (the "Company"), a Maryland corporation, was formed on April 9, 2019, under the Maryland General Corporation Law, originally as GreenAcreage Real Estate Corp. ("GARE").
+NewLake Capital Partners, Inc. (the "Company"), a Maryland corporation, was formed on April 9, 2019, originally as GreenAcreage Real Estate Corp. ("GARE").
 The Company is an internally managed Real Estate Investment Trust ("REIT") focused on providing long-term, single-tenant, triple-net sale-leaseback and build-to-suit transactions for the cannabis industry.
 The Company conducts its business through its subsidiary, NLCP Operating Partnership LP, a Delaware limited partnership (the "Operating Partnership" or "OP").
 The Company holds a controlling equity interest in the Operating Partnership and is the sole general partner.
 The Company's common stock trades on the OTCQX® Best Market operated by the OTC Markets Group, Inc., under the symbol "NLCP".